 This Spiced Baked Salmon is rubbed with an Indian inspired spice rub.
-I marinated the salmon in the fridge for a few hours, and baked it.
+I marinated the salmon in the fridge for a few hours and baked it.
 You can also do this on a grill.
-A pomegranate raita is a perfect foil to cool off the spice.
+Pomegranate raita is a perfect foil to cool off the spice.
 The tart sweetness of pomegranate and freshness of mint are delicious together.

-When we buy salmon, (or any seafood), we always look for the OceanWise label to ensure that what were buying is sustainable sourced.
+When we buy salmon, (or any seafood), we always look for the OceanWise or Marine Stewardship Council label to ensure that what we're buying is sustainably sourced.
 Check out that link to get more information about where your seafood comes from and to help you make sustainable choices.
-You can also get some more great info, plus lots more recipes, on this post from my friend Sean at Diversivore.

 Wild BC Sockeye is always my choice when buying salmon.
 The harvest method for this fish is environmentally sound.
 And the flavour, colour, and nutritional benefits are superior to farmed fish.
-But it doesn't matter where you live, you can always find a sustainable choice when buying salmon, so check out that OceanWise link.
-You can swap out the baked salmon for any other firm fleshed fish, too.
-The spice rub tastes amazing, and it would probably be great on chicken, too.
+But it doesn't matter where you live, you can always find a sustainable choice when buying salmon.